Chapter 11 Haig 121224

 brigade or division level.
 In a perfect world, their main objective was

-it could be broken.
-Years later, Seal Teams did this kind of
+could be broken.
+Years later, Seal Teams did this kind of reconnaissance

-reconnaissance work and did it better with eight men, than the battalion
+work and did it better with eight men, than the battalion recon patrols

-recon patrols could do with thirty men.
-During the Vietnam War, however,
+could do with thirty men.
+During the Vietnam War, however, it was seat

-it was seat of the pants stuff, which Pete had no choice but to go
+of the pants stuff, which Pete had no choice but to go along with.

-along with.
-Later, Haig would very briefly, but poignantly summarize
+Later, Haig would very briefly, but poignantly summarize what I just

-what I just said, by putting it this way.
-He said, "In Vietnam,
+said, by putting it this way.
+He said, "In Vietnam, strategic factors

 No final ordeal in the final moments of any American soldier's